 Most people think of anxiety solely as a mental health disorder - something they want to get rid of in order to live a more comfortable life.
-But while anxiety more certainly affects your day to day life, the symptoms of anxiety are actually caused by something your body needs.
+While anxiety most certainly affects your day to day life, the symptoms of anxiety are actually caused by something your body needs.

-Anxiety is simply the activation of your fight or flight system - a system that is supposed to keep you safe from harm.
-The fight or flight system relies on the endocrine system - a system of glands in your body that release hormones that trigger all of the effects of anxiety.
+Anxiety is simply the activation of your sympathetic nervous system, better known as your fight or flight response - a system that is supposed to keep you safe from harm.
+The fight or flight system relies on the endocrine system - a system of glands in your body that releases hormones that trigger all of the effects of anxiety.

 Your Fight or Flight Response

 Anxiety is essentially a fight or flight response that is malfunctioning.
-It's when you experience this reaction to danger chronically, even when no danger is present.
+It's when you experience this reaction to danger chronically, even when no danger is present, that it becomes a problem.
 The system itself is incredibly important, but the malfunction is what causes people so much distress.
-Find out what your symptoms say about your anxiety with my free anxiety test.

 Not every symptom of anxiety is caused by the endocrine system, but many of them are.
 Stress and anxiety affect nearly every gland in your body.
 Your endocrine system plays a crucial role in this, releasing many of the hormones that create your anxiety symptoms.